 This simple picture is complicated by the presence of extremely large blend families, however.
-Some blend families may be large enough that a single MultiFit job could require more memory Data Management Applications Design LDM-151 draft than is available on a full node (or require more cores on a node than can be utilized by lowerlevel parallelization).
+Some blend families may be large enough that a single MultiFit job could require more memory than is available on a full node (or require more cores on a node than can be utilized by lower-level parallelization).
 We see two possibilities for addressing this problem: